 Gasoline basics

 Gasoline is a fuel made from crude oil and other petroleum liquids.
-Gasoline is mainly used as an engine fuel in vehicles.
-Petroleum refineries and blending facilities produce motor gasoline for sale at retail gasoline fueling stations.
+Gasoline is mainly used in vehicle engines.
+Petroleum refineries and blending facilities produce finished motor gasoline for retail sale at gasoline fueling stations.

 Gasoline varies by grade